Office Hours:Mondays and Wednesdays, 1:00 to 1:50 and by appointment

 - PhD Louisiana State University

-My research interests include steamboats, the Civil War, the South, and sports in America.
-Presently I am looking at how Union gunboats fought an irregular war against southern civilians, guerrillas, and soldiers.
-This project has given me the opportunity to spatial analysis (or GIS) to understand the nature of the conflict.
+My research interests include steamboats, slavery, the Civil War, the South, and sports in America.
+Presently I am writing a book about the Union's Mississippi Squadron and how sailors fought an irregular war against southern civilians, guerrillas, and soldiers.
+This project has given me the opportunity to use spatial analysis (or GIS) to understand the nature of the conflict.
+I have also employed student researchers to examine muster rolls in order to compile a database of 16,000 sailors who served in the Mississippi Squadron.
 I've published a short piece on Union gunboats for the The Conversation (and have also written about Harriet Tubman in the same venue).